-That’s because the principles and techniques needed to deliver a successful training are identical.
+That’s because the principles and techniques needed to deliver successful training are identical.
 In both, you need to understand adult learning styles, communication styles and create your training using solid instructional design models

 There is, however, one very significant difference and it favors technical training.
 In a soft skills training workshop, there is usually a proportion of participants who are attending because it is a “requirement.”
 They don’t have an interest in the topics.
 They don’t believe they need the training.
 They feel like a “prisoner.”

-People attending a technical training are motivated.
-Learning the skill, process or system is usually essential for their job success.
+People attending technical training are motivated.
+Learning the skill, the processor system is usually essential for their job success.
 They want to hear what you have to say.
 They want to learn, and they want to leave the training with the confidence they can perform the task, use the system or understand the process.

 That’s a huge advantage for technical trainers.

 In TrainSMART’s How To Design & Present Technical Training Workshop, you will learn how to maximize that advantage by developing, designing and delivering technical training that engages the audience while they are learning.
 This includes understanding how to chunk content and break down the steps of a task as well as how to give a demonstration that knocks it out of the ballpark.

 The design, development, facilitation, and testing for retention of technical training is often overlooked and assumed that a one time show and tell or a job aid will provide the right training for the learner.